 i) The flag should never be used for advertising purposes in any manner whatsoever. . . .(j) No part of the flag should ever be used as a costume or athletic uniform."
 4USC8

-. . .One may sign it, salute it, or burn it; but it may be
+. . .One may sign it, salute it, or burn it; but it may be that the only difference is what is in his mind.

 The defender of the Home Land: